-Pre-employment transition services (PETS) are: job exploration counseling, counseling related to transition or post-secondary training/education, instruction in self-advocacy, workplace readiness training and work-based learning experience.
+Pre-employment transition services (Pre-ETS) include: job exploration counseling, counseling related to transition or post-secondary training/education, instruction in self-advocacy, workplace readiness training and work-based learning experiences.
 VR counselors provide counseling in job exploration and transition or post-secondary training/education.
-Service providers (e.g. community rehabilitation programs, public sector agencies) are contracted for workplace readiness training, work-based learning experiences and instruction in self-advocacy.
+Service providers (e.g. community rehabilitation programs, partnering public sector agencies) are contracted for workplace readiness training and work-based learning experiences, and instruction in self-advocacy.

-VR has 5 Branches: Oahu, Maui, Hawaii, Kauai, Services for the Blind.
+VR has 5 Branches: Oahu, Maui, Hawaii Island, Kauai, and Services for the Blind.
 Oahu Branch has established a Transition Unit on the island of Oahu comprised of a supervisor and 5 VR counselors serving designated schools statewide.
 The Transition Unit works exclusively with a caseload of students and youth with disabilities.
 In addition to the Transition Unit, Oahu has a VR counselor assigned to rural schools (Waianae, Nanakuli) with a mixed caseload of students/youth and adults.
 VR counselors in the Oahu Branch Deaf Services section currently serve 2 high schools, one specifically for the deaf and deaf-blind (Hawaii School for the Deaf and Blind).
-VR counselors in the Services for the Blind Branch are available to all schools on Oahu with blind students.
+VR counselor in the Services for the Blind Branch are available to all schools on Oahu with blind students.

-Neighbor Island Branches (Maui, Hawaii, Kauai) have designated transition counselors serving these islands as well as Molokai and Lanai.
+Neighbor Island Branches (Maui, Hawaii Island, Kauai) have designated transition counselors serving these islands, as well as Molokai and Lanai.
 Neighbor-island transition counselors are designated liaisons to specific DOE schools.
 Neighbor Island counselors often carry a mixed caseload of students, youth and adults with disabilities.

 The transition counselor's role is to have a presence at their designated schools.
-They provide consultation and technical assistance to school staff, students and their families with information regarding DVR's goal/mission, eligibility criteria, scope of services, rights/remedies and on the Special Education-Vocational Rehabilitation (SE-VR) Work Study Program.
+They provide consultation and technical assistance to school staff, students and their families with information regarding DVR's goal/mission, access to Pre-ETS supports, and/or eligibility criteria, scope of services, rights/remedies and on the Special Education-Vocational Rehabilitation (SE-VR) Work Study Program.

 VR counselors receive direct referrals of students with disabilities from the school, at any time during the school year.
 They provide consultation and technical assistance to schools during their visits, and during IEP meetings for students who were found eligible.
-When a student is found eligible for VR Services the VR counselor will attend IEP meetings, at the request of the DOE when possible.
+When a student is found eligible for VR services the VR counselor will attend IEP meetings, at the request of the DOE when possible and agreed to with stakeholders.
 If unable to attend, VR information is provided.
 The VR counselor will review the student's IPE and allow for amendments at the request of an IEP team.

-Transition counselors provide introduction and guidance to post school alternatives, and planning and coordination for work experiences in a work based setting to improve employment outcomes.
+Transition counselors provide introduction and guidance to post-school alternatives, and planning and coordination for work experiences in a work based setting to improve employment outcomes.